 There is no negative marking for any incorrect answer

-- The question paper of NATA 2018 will include two parts - Part A and Part B
+- The question paper of NATA 2018 included two parts - Part A and Part B

-- Part A will include Multiple Choice Questions (MCQs) and be conducted in online mode.
-Mathematics and General Aptitude subjects will be covered in this part.
+- Part A included Multiple Choice Questions (MCQs) and was conducted in online mode.
+Mathematics and General Aptitude subjects were covered in this part.

-- Part B will include drawing test and have to be answered on A4 size drawing sheets.
+- Part B included drawing test and had to be answered on A4 size drawing sheets.

 NATA 2018 Exam Pattern